-Emergency contact / national focal point (Telephone, Fax, e-mail):

-4.2 Provincial / State (all provinces to be listed)

-Emergency contact / provincial focal point (Telephone, Fax, e-mail):

-5. Focal point for Natural and Technological Disasters to the United Nations

-Emergency contact / national focal point (Telephone, Fax, e-mail):

-6. Bilateral and multilateral emergency assistance agreements

-6.1 Name of country / countries that have signed a mutual assistance agreement for general disaster assistance or specifically for forest fire / wildland fire emergencies

-6.2 Name of country and text of agreement

-Text of agreement (in English): To be provided in an Annex
+4.1 Central / National Full ac Full address: Emerg Emergency contact / national focal point (Telephone, Fax, e-mail): 4.2 Provincial / State (all provinces to be listed) Full ac ddress: Emano rongy contact / mayingial focal naint (Talanhana, Fay, a mail).
+Emerg gency contact / provincial focal point (Telephone, Fax, e-mail): 5.
+Focal point for Natural and Technological Disasters to the United Nations 5.
+Focal point for Natural and Technological Disasters to the United Nations Central / National 5.1 Central / National 5.1 5.1 Full ac Central / National 5.1 Full ac Central / National ddress: 5.1Full acEmerg6.6.1 Central / National ddress: gency contact / national focal point (Telephone, Fax, e-mail): 5.1Full acEmerg6.6.1 Central / National ddress: gency contact / national focal point (Telephone, Fax, e-mail): Bilateral and multilateral emergency assistance agreements Name of country / countries that have signed a mutual assistance agreement for general

-6.3 In case of not having an agreement in place the following questions could become critical and should be addressed if possible:
+- 6.3 In case of not having an agreement in place the following questions could become critical and should be addressed if possible: - a.

-- a.
 Which is the authorised organisation to request assistance? - b.
 Who has to bear the costs of the Sending Party's firefighting resources? - c.
 Do any general standards exist, serving as a common base of understanding, concerning vocabulary, standards of equipment and personnel? - d.
 Who will have the responsibility for overall coordination? - e.
 What is the best way to deal efficiently with customs' regulations? - f.
 Who will provide medical assistance? - g.
 Is one Party liable towards the other for loss, damage, personal injury, or death? - h.
 Is the Receiving Party liable for damages or destruction of the firefighting equipment?